Host Program

 Group Activities

 We will inform hosts when we are able to organize a group activity for students and hosts during the academic year.
-Please keep in mind that for all activities organized by the Host Program the coordinator only notifies the hosts.
+Please keep in mind that for all activities organized by the Host Program, the program coordinator only notifies the hosts.
 The hosts in turn notify their respective students.

 • Hosts will receive an invitation via email from the Host Program.